IS4Code/pawn-conventions/name-mangling.md

 ### Standard calling convention
 A mangled name for a function using the standard Pawn calling convention is suffixed with `@` and the encoded signature.
 The encoded string can contain only characters that can appear in a valid Pawn symbol, i.e. `a-z`, `A-Z`, `0-9`, `_`, and `@`.
 If the function contains the `@` character in its unmangled name, the first occurence of the character that is followed by a valid signature is chosen.

 The signature starts with the number of fixed parameters, encoded as a non-negative decimal number (with no leading zeroes or non-digit characters).
 This number is used to verify that the signature is correct, based on the number of encoded parameters.
 If the function accepts no arguments, this must be `0`.
+The encoded signature can end here (or be followed by `@`), in which case only the number of fixed arguments is known, but not their types.

 The number is followed by the fixed parameters, each encoded according to its type.
 The following table specifies how to encode the formal types of simple parameters: